-Subsection 1.3(4) is intended only to identify those persons who are not considered affiliated entities of an issuer.
-The provision is not intended to suggest that a person who owns more than ten percent of an issuer's voting equity securities is automatically an affiliated entity of the issuer.
-Instead, a person who owns more than ten percent of an issuer's voting equity securities should examine all relevant facts and circumstances to determine if he or she is an affiliated entity within the meaning of subsection 1.3(1).
+Subsection 1.3(4) is intended only to identify those individuals who are not considered to control an issuer.
+The provision is not intended to suggest that an individual who owns more than ten percent of an issuer's voting equity securities automatically controls an issuer.
+Instead, an individual who owns more than ten percent of an issuer's voting equity securities should examine all relevant facts and circumstances to determine if he or she controls the issuer and is therefore an affiliated entity within the meaning of subsection 1.3(1).
+3.4 Remuneration of Chair of Board, Etc.